Charles-Johnson/zia/README.md

 API

-The current implementation exposes the `Context` and `AbstractSyntaxTree` type that can be used in an interface such as [IZia](https://github.com/Charles-Johnson/izia).
-Importing the following traits allows the corresponding methods to be called with `Context` (use `execute<AbstractSyntaxTree>`).
+The current implementation exposes the `Context` type that can be used in an interface such as [IZia](https://github.com/Charles-Johnson/izia).
+Importing the following traits allows the corresponding methods to be called with `Context`.

 ```
 trait ContextMaker<T> {